stakater/stakater-docs/docs/content/sre/tronador/troubleshooting.md

 * If everything above looks good, then the pods might be in a failing state.
 Check the pods deployed to your provisioned namespace and view their events to see if there are any failures, and why.
 Most likely the issue is a lack of imagePullSecrets in the provisioned namespace.

 Those secrets can be added using [Tronador Config](./tronador_config.html) by mentioning the resources in the CR, which will deploy those resources in all DTE Namespaces.
-This can also be done by [Tenant Operator's](../tenant-operator/overview.html) [TemplateGroupInstance](../tenant-operator/customresources.html#_5-templategroupinstance) by setting the proper label in your tronador config file.
+This can also be done by [Tenant Operator's](../tenant-operator/overview.html) [TemplateGroupInstance](../tenant-operator/customresources.html#_5-templategroupinstance) by setting the proper label in your Tronador config file.

 ## Cluster Admin support

 * In case Helm Release keeps failing, you will need to check Helm Operator's logs to get more information about the failure.
-  * If you see constant helm release failures with the error message `Could not resolve host: github.com` or similar, you might need to change the `dnsConfig` within the template's spec for the Helm Operator's deployment with the following details:
+  * If you see constant Helm release failures with the error message `Could not resolve host: github.com` or similar, you might need to change the `dnsConfig` within the template's spec for the Helm Operator's deployment with the following details:

     ```yaml
       dnsPolicy: "ClusterFirst"